Lee-moran/Planet_Earth/README.md

 ## Issues resolved
 Your Blogs page has an edit and delete button.
 Delete btn wouldnt work due to its properties.
-I had 2 properties instead of 3 for Bootstrap 5.
+I had 2 properties instead of 3..
+As Bootstrap5 requirers 3 properties.

 ## Deployment
 This project was developed using a [GitPod](https://gitpod.io/ "Link to GitPod") workspace.
 The code was commited to [Git](https://git-scm.com/ "Link to Git") and pushed to [GitHub](https://github.com/ "Link to GitHub") using the terminal.

 ### Deploying on Heroku